VESTA TODAY

 A Personal Symbol

-Wearing ancient-styled jewelry reflects the time when Vesta’s flame burned in the lives of millions of people.
-It’s also a fun thing to do.
 Common Vesta symbols for women and men are modern pendants in the shape of a flame or a “V.” Original ancient or reproduction Roman necklaces, brooches, pendants, bracelets, or glass beads can also be worn, as can gems that symbolize the flame.
-There are affordable ancient and reproduction Roman rings for women and men, including soldiers’ rings - Roman men often wore rings with an intaglio stone of a goddess.
+There are affordable ancient and reproduction Roman rings for women and men, including soldiers’ rings.
+Roman men often wore rings with an intaglio stone of a goddess, and that is a particularly strong and stylish choice.

 Let the Light Soothe You

-A flame, the flamma, has always been a natural source of comfort.
-You can tap into that simple truth by just slowing down, taking some time for yourself, and burning a candle while you do.
 A little self-care by candlelight (the pink flower petals in this picture allude to the pink roses that currently grow in the ruins of the House of the Vestals) can go a long way to soothe your spirit.